mlflow/mlflow/docs/source/tracking.rst

 :py:func:`mlflow.set_tracking_uri` connects to a tracking URI.
 You can also set the ``MLFLOW_TRACKING_URI`` environment variable to have MLflow find a URI from there.
-In both cases, the URI can either be a HTTP/HTTPS URI for a remote server, or, database connection string, or a local path to log data to a directory.
+In both cases, the URI can either be a HTTP/HTTPS URI for a remote server, a database connection string, or a local path to log data to a directory.
 The URI defaults to ``mlruns``.

 :py:func:`mlflow.tracking.get_tracking_uri` returns the current tracking URI.